-- 1. Evidence of active membership in an ELCA congregation for a minimum of one year, during which an applicant has demonstrated appropriate leadership (usually part of the Congregational Registration form). - 2.
+- 1. Evidence of active membership in an ELCA congregation, ELCA worshiping community or campus ministry for a minimum of one year, during which an applicant has demonstrated appropriate leadership using the Congregational Registration Form (Communal Discernment). - 2.
 Information provided by the applicant: - a. the Candidacy Application form; - b. an Entrance essay; - c. a personal financial worksheet; - d. a personal health assessment; - e. letters of reference from a person who is not a family member and from a member of the applicant's worshiping community; - f. transcripts, licenses, and certificates of completion for continuing education; and - g. when appropriate, evidence of payment of the application fee. - 3.
 Information gathered by the candidacy committee: - a.
-Congregational Registration form, - b. screening reports completed by agencies and other professional assessors, - c. a psychological-evaluation report (Appendix B), - d. the required background check (section 3.2), and - e. a consent form to release student information under the Family Educational Rights and Privacy Act (FERPA), must be completed by the candidate at each step of the candidacy process and shared with the seminary.
+Congregational Registration form (Communal Discernment), - b. screening reports completed by agencies and other professional assessors, - c. a psychological-evaluation report (Appendix B), - d. the required background check (section 3.2), and - e. a consent form to release student information under the Family Educational Rights and Privacy Act (FERPA), must be completed by the candidate at each step of the candidacy process and shared with the seminary.
 The form authorizes the seminary to share information with the candidacy committee.